-Instead of acknowledging the very real and distinct possibility that no B. burgdorferi infection actually exists, the failure to respond to extended antibiotic therapy is often attributed to the ability of Borrelia to form protective cysts, or to form antibiotic-impermeable biofilms, or to occupy intracellular niches in the body where they are sheltered from the action of antibiotics or antibody.
-However, there is no evidence that any bacteria form cysts, or that Borrelia secrete extracellular biofilms in mammalian host tissue during infection.
-Recent studies indicate that Borrelia localize, not intracellularly, but preferentially to the extracellular matrix (6).
+Instead of "coming to grips" with the very real and distinct possibility of no persistent B. burgdorferi infection, the failure to respond to extended antibiotic therapy is often attributed to the ability of Borrelia to form protective cysts, or to form antibiotic-impermeable biofilms, or to occupy intracellular niches in the body where they are sheltered from the action of antibiotics or antibody.
+However, there is no evidence that bacteria form cysts, or that Borrelia secrete extracellular biofilms in mammalian host tissue during infection.
+Recent studies indicate that Borrelia localize, not intracellularly, but preferentially to the extracellular matrix (7).

-B. burgdorferi produces a variety of adhesins that enable it -- or their cell surface components-- to bind tenaciously to the extracellular matrix (7).
-This enables dead Borrelia cells and/or their fragments to persist in the extracellular matrix for long periods of time after antibiotic therapy (8,9).
-Since such spirochetal debris contains pharmacologically active lipoproteins that can stimulate the production of inflammatory and/or proinflammatory cytokines (8,9), it could contribute to the expression of the pain associated with antibioticrefractory Lyme arthritis, and perhaps other symptoms ascribed to "chronic Lyme disease".
-Although the expression of such symptoms no doubt decline with time, treating with antibiotics until symptoms disappear is not a prudent strategy and is not likely to hasten the elimination of such pharmacologicaly active debris.
+B. burgdorferi produces a variety of adhesins that enable it -- or their cell surface components-- to bind tenaciously to the extracellular matrix (8).
+This enables dead Borrelia cells and/or their fragments to persist in the extracellular matrix for long periods of time after antibiotic therapy (9, 10).
+Since such spirochetal debris contains pharmacologically active lipoproteins that can stimulate the production of inflammatory and/or pro-inflammatory cytokines (9, 10), this could contribute to the expression of the pain associated with antibiotic-refractory Lyme arthritis, and perhaps other symptoms associated with "chronic Lyme disease" or PTLDS.
+Although the expression of such symptoms declines with time (11), treating with antibiotics until the symptoms disappear is not a prudent strategy and is not likely to hasten the disappearance of such pharmacologically active debris.
 Obviously, more clinical research on this phenomenon and its implications with respect to pain and other symptoms associated with "chronic Lyme disease" is needed.
-In this context, it is interesting to note that the number of annual episodes of antibiotic-refractory arthritis has been shown to decline progressively with time and eventually disappear, several years after initial antibiotic therapy and without additional antibiotic treatment (10).
+In this context, it is interesting to note that the number of annual episodes of antibiotic-refractory arthritis has been shown to decline progressively with time (by about 20% per year) and eventually disappear, 9 years after initial antibiotic therapy without additional antibiotic treatment (11).

 In the largest of the clinical trials mentioned above (2), a placebo effect of 38% was noted.
 This means that, without a well designed placebo-controlled study, the claims of efficacy for various unorthodox remedies advocated by Lyme literate physicians (LLMDs) are not credible.
-We often hear of some patients who have "benefited" from such therapies; however, we are never told about the many more that have experienced no tangible benefit or have suffered great harm from such therapy.
+We often hear of some patients who have "benefited" from such therapies; however, we are never told about the many more that have experienced no tangible benefit, often at great personal costs.
 Obviously, it is incumbent upon those who advocate unorthodox remedies to document the results obtained for all treated patients to demonstrate a statistically significant benefit beyond that of a placebo effect.
-Those who place their trust in such unproven remedies do so at their own peril.

-The Institute of Medicine (IOM) issued a comprehensive report on pain in the United States (11).
+The Institute of Medicine (IOM) issued a comprehensive report on pain in the United States (12).
 It asserts that "Acute and chronic pain affect large numbers of Americans with at least 116 million U.S. adults - about 30% of the population-burdened by chronic pain alone.
 The annual economic cost associated with chronic pain is estimated to be \$560-635 billion".
-It notes the tortuous and frustrating experiences of those seeking relief from such pain; they often consult several physicians, who are unable to identify the cause of their medically unexplained symptoms (MUS) or suggest a remedy.
+It notes the tortuous and frustrating experiences of those seeking relief from such pain; they often consult several physicians, who are unable to identify the cause of their symptoms or suggest a remedy.

 Patients with symptoms believed to be caused by "chronic Lyme disease" might easily be included in this large group of 116 million Americans.
-It also might include patients with symptoms often attributed to "chronic Lyme disease" even though such patients are seronegative and have no past history of Lyme disease.
 Some have consulted as many as 7 different physicians, often to no avail.
-Eventually, they are persuaded to consult a LLMD, who "specializes" in the treatment of "chronic Lyme disease" and are claimed to have "special insights" on its treatment.
-In so doing, they are often promised relief through a variety of unproven therapeutic approaches, some of which may be harmful -- at great personal expense.
+Eventually, they are persuaded to consult a LLMD, who "specializes" in the treatment of "chronic Lyme disease".
+In so doing, they are often promised relief through a variety of unproven therapeutic approaches, some of which may be harmful-at great personal expense.
 In most cases, they are sadly disappointed.